antmicro/kenning/docs/source/gallery/structured-pruning-torch.md

 ## Experiments

-In order to compare original model, we have to execute the scenario:
+In order to compare with an original model, you need to execute a scenario:

 ```{literalinclude} ../scripts/jsonconfigs/mobilenetv2-pytorch.json save-as=mobilenetv2-pytorch.json
 :language: json